hustf/BitmapMaps.jl/README.md

     - vector graphics and text

 # Current state
-Pipeline step 1) is implemented.
-Most other code currently resides in environment 'geoarrays' and in package 'RouteMap.jl' ' / example/ split '.
+Starting work on 4).
+Code currently resides in environment 'geoarrays' and in package 'RouteMap.jl' ' / example/ split '.

 A first map was made with scripting, ad hoc calculations and A4 sheets.